AlexanderKosik/kickstart_regex/content/groups.md

 print("Good RegEx")
 ```

-# Printing groups
+# Alternation and capturing example
-If we use *groups* in a regular expression we can use these groups separatly if the RegEx matches.
-Have a look at this example
+Have a look at this example which makes use of group alternation and referencing different capture groups for printing.

 ```python
 number = "0179/123456789"